-Licensing Renewal and Continuing Professional Education Information
+License Renewal and Continuing Education

 Once you hold a psychology license in New Hampshire, you must renew it every two years.
 All licenses expire every two years on the last day of the month in which they were issued.
 Before renewing your license, you will need to earn 40 continuing education units (CEUs).
 At least 30 CEUs must come from “Category A” activities, which include continuing education opportunities that are affiliated with a Board-approved organization as well as graduate-level coursework in psychology.
 Up to 10 hours can be earned from “Category B” activities, which include workshops and seminars that do not fall into Category A, preparation and publication of manuscripts, and leading educational events.
 Additionally, at least three credits per year must be from activities related to ethics.
 For full details of the Board’s CEU rules, including hour limits on certain types of activities and approved organizations, see Section 402.01 of the Board’s legal statutes.

-New Hampshire Psychology Jobs and Salary Information
+New Hampshire Psychologist Jobs and Salary Information

-The number of clinical, counseling, and school psychology positions in New Hampshire is expected to rise by 11.9% between 2016 and 2026.2 Although this is slightly lower than the 14.2% increase expected nationally for these types of jobs, it still suggests a positive outlook for anyone looking for a counseling, clinical, or school psychologist position in New Hampshire during these years.2 Postsecondary psychology teaching positions in New Hampshire are projected to increase by 9.7% during the same time period (compared to an expected national increase of 15.1%).2
+According to the Bureau of Labor Statistics (BLS), the average annual salary for psychologists (other than educators) was $83,455 as of May 2021.1 Postsecondary psychology teachers in New Hampshire earned an average of $80,730 per year.1 The number of clinical, counseling, and school psychology positions in New Hampshire is expected to rise by 11.1% between 2020 and 2030, a bit faster than the national average of 10.4%.2 Postsecondary psychology teaching positions in New Hampshire are projected to increase by 5.3% during the same time period (compared to an expected national increase of 10.2%).2

 |Psychologists, All Other